 Example of a completed schedule of loss

-To give you an idea of what a schedule of loss looks like, below is a completed example from a recent case for a discrimination (maternity) claim.
-(There isn’t a standard form for a schedule of loss in the employment tribunals.)
+To give you an idea of what a schedule of loss looks like, below is an example from a recent case for a claim of maternity discrimination.
+(There isn’t a standard form for this.)

 Note that the claimant found and started a new job just one week after the termination of her old employment.